 - Each campus department/office will manage their own staff and postings

-- Your account manager will have to open up a set amount of domain spaces (@university.edu) for each company
+- One of our Support Team members will have to open up a set amount of domain spaces (@university.edu) for each company

 - The experience for on-campus employers with the company model will be very similar to those employers who are not affiliated with your campus